 As a lawyer, I constantly adjust my professional skills to keep pace with legal changes, in order to carry out my missions.
 These consist in:

-- Provide prevention advice,
+- Providing prevention advice,

 By defining a strategy

-- Being responsive and available at any time,
+- Being responsive and available at any time.

-Adapting to new situations,
+Adjusting to new situations

 - Providing HR advice, to ensure that the company meets its latest obligations,

-- Managing crises occurring in the company (strikes, etc.)
+Managing crises occurring in the company (strikes, etc.)